AssemblyScript/website/src/types.md

 var f32val: f32 = i8val // becomes -128.0
 ```

-Wasm reference, GC and string types are anticipated to adhere to the following hierarchy 🦄:
+Wasm reference and GC types are anticipated to adhere to the following hierarchy 🦄:

 <img src="/images/reference-hierarchy.svg" alt="Diagram of anticipated reference types hierarchy." />

-Dashed elements are not exposed. `(...)`-placeholders indicate the concrete subtypes, e.g. an array of a specific element type, a struct with specific field types and potentially a supertype, or a function with specific parameter and return types.
+Dashed elements are not exposed and/or unclear. `(...)`-placeholders indicate the concrete subtypes, e.g. an array of a specific element type, a struct with specific field types and potentially a supertype, or a function with specific parameter and return types.
 For details, see [Wasm GC's subtyping rules](https://github.com/WebAssembly/gc/blob/main/proposals/gc/MVP.md#structural-types).

 ### Comparability